-The RiteCare Childhood Language Centers of California, a program of the California Scottish Rite Foundation provides speech, language, and literacy treatment of childhood language disorders at 16 RiteCare Childhood Language Centers in communities across California, free of charge.
+The RiteCare Childhood Language Centers of California, a program of the California Scottish Rite Foundation provides speech, language, and literacy treatment of childhood language disorders at the RiteCare Childhood Language Centers in communities across California, free of charge.
 The RiteCare Childhood Language Center is a 501(c)(3) non-profit organization, totally reliant on philanthropy from individuals, foundations and corporate partners.
 We do not receive any state or federal funding.

 The RiteCare Childhood Language Center of Sacramento, established in 1987, serves children residing within the Sacramento Scottish Rite Bodies of Freemasonry service area—which extends from Sacramento north to the Oregon state line and east to the Nevada state line.

 The RiteCare Childhood Language Center of Sacramento provides diagnostic and treatment services for children with delays in the acquisition of speech and language skills, including the language based reading disability known as developmental dyslexia.
 Services are provided free of charge.
 Masonic affiliation is not required.